Latent Factor Analysis in Short Panels: Introduction

 The outline of the paper is as follows.
 In Section \ref{sectest}, we consider a linear latent factor model and introduce test statistics on the number of latent factors based on FA.
+Section \ref{regularity} lists the regularity assumptions underlying the theoretical results.
 Section \ref{asymexp} presents a feasible asymptotic distributional theory for inference in short panels under a block-dependence structure to allow for weak dependence in the cross-section.
-Section \ref{discu} discusses three special cases, i.e., Gaussian errors (yielding the classical chi-square test of FA theory in the cross-sectionally homoskedastic case), settings where the asymptotic distribution under Gaussian errors still holds for the test statistics, and spherical errors.
-Section \ref{local:sec} is dedicated to local asymptotic power and AUMPI tests.
-We provide our empirical application in Section \ref{appli} and our concluding remarks in Section \ref{section:Concluding remarks}.
-Appendices A and B gather the regularity assumptions and proofs of the main theoretical results.
-Appendix C gives a Monte Carlo assessment of size and power and selection procedure for the number of factors for the LR test.
-We place all omitted proofs and additional analyses in Appendices D-F in Online Appendix (OA).
-Appendix G collects the maximum value of $k$ as a function of $T$.
-Besides, we gather all explicit formulas not listed in the core text but useful for coding in an online ``Supplementary Materials for Coding'' (SMC) attached to the replication files.
+Sections \ref{discu} and \ref{local:sec} develop further theory supporting the advantages of our method.
+Section \ref{discu} discusses three special cases, i.e., Gaussian errors (yielding the classical chi-square test of FA theory in the cross-sectionally homoskedastic case), non-Gaussian settings where the same asymptotic distribution as under Gaussian errors still holds for the test statistics, and spherical errors (leading to PCA).
+It considers the impact for test validity of wrongly assuming Gaussian errors or sphericity.
+Section \ref{local:sec} is dedicated to local asymptotic power and AUMPI properties.
+Section \ref{Montecarlo} gives a Monte Carlo assessment of size and power and selection procedure for the number of factors for the LR test.
+We provide our empirical application in Section \ref{appli}.
+We put our concluding remarks in Section \ref{section:Concluding remarks}.
+In the Online Appendix (OA), we gather proofs of the main theoretical results in Appendix A as well as proofs of Lemmas supporting them.
+We place additional theory and numerical checks in Appendices B and C. Appendix D collects the maximum value of $k$ as a function of $T$.
+We gather all explicit formulas not listed in the core text but useful for coding in an online ``Supplementary Materials for Coding'' (SMC) attached to the replication files.
 We also put there other numerical checks and additional Monte Carlo results to assess the impact of non-sphericity for the eigenvalue spacing test of FGS and the constrained LR test, as well as of using the classical chi-square test on the size and selection procedure for the number of factors.